harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 DORA (DevOps Research Assessment) identified the following key metrics that describe a software development team's performance: Deployment Frequency, Lead Time for Changes, Change Failure Rate, Time to Restore service (MTTR), and Reliability (MTBF).

-With SEI, you can examine your organization's DORA metrics for a given duration.
+With SEI, you can [create DORA Insights](../sei-insights.md#create-dora-insights) to examine your organization's DORA metrics.
 This helps you understand how your organization or team is performing and helps you get an overview of daily, weekly, and monthly trends.
 Furthermore, SEI gives you the flexibility to choose the [integrations](/docs/category/connectors-and-integrations) from which you want to derive data, such as issue management, SCM, incident management, and CI/CD tools, as well as the ability to select filters to refine the data used to generate your metrics.

 ## Deployment Frequency

 Deployment Frequency represents how often an organization successfully releases software to production.

 ## Lead Time for Changes